-Developmental disabilities encompass a broad range of conditions that result from mental and/or physical impairments.
-They are identified before the age of 22 and usually last throughout a person’s lifetime.
-These disabilities include intellectual disabilities, autism spectrum disorder, Down syndrome, language and learning disorders, cerebral palsy, vision impairment, and hearing loss.
+Developmental disabilities encompass a broad range of conditions that result from cognitive and/or physical impairments.
+They are identified before the age of 22, and usually last throughout a person’s lifetime.
+These disabilities include intellectual disabilities, cerebral palsy, autism spectrum disorder, Down syndrome, language and learning disorders, vision impairment, and hearing loss.

 The most common developmental disability is intellectual disability.
 Cerebral palsy is the second most common developmental disability, followed by autism spectrum disorder.
 Other developmental disabilities may include:

 Developmental disabilities occur in people of all racial, ethnic, educational, and socioeconomic backgrounds.
 According to the Centers for Disease Control and Prevention, approximately one in six children (or 15 percent of children under the age of 18) are affected.
 It is estimated that more than five million Americans have developmental disabilities.

 If you are concerned that a member of your family may have a developmental disability—whether physical or intellectual—contact a respected behavioral healthcare organization and/or healthcare professional.
 First, the organization should have a qualified professional give your family member standardized intelligence and skills tests.
 Second, the professional should determine your family member’s strengths and weaknesses in the areas of intellectual and adaptive behavior skills, psychological and emotional considerations, physical health, and environmental factors.
 Finally, a trained interdisciplinary group of professionals should meet to determine what supports are needed to address each of the areas stated above.

 After the special needs of a person with a developmental disability have been evaluated, we recommended strategies, services, and supports to optimize individual functioning.
 Availability, eligibility guidelines, and funding of services will vary from state to state.
 These may include educational, residential, vocational, and day habilitation services.
 These services help individuals lead more independent lives in their communities.